 Oxford has strong and varied connections with Mexico, Central America and the Caribbean.

-Oxford University Press México y Centroamérica is OUP’s office in the region where it has dedicated law, primary and secondary school and English language divisions.
+Oxford University Press México y Centroamérica is Oxford University Press’s office in the region where it has dedicated law, primary and secondary school and English language divisions.

 The Oxford Programme for the Future of Cities run by the Institute for Science, Innovation and Society (InSIS) is studying Cancún in Mexico as one of the field work sites for a project exploring notions of ‘urban flexibility’ in cities undergoing reconstruction after major disasters.
 Cancún managed to expand its population from 100 to 700,000 between 1970 and 2009 in the face of recurrent and sometimes devastating natural disasters, particularly tropical cyclones, making it an ideal site for the study.